Concepts

 Workflows

-Workflows and tasks are collectively referred to as targets, although workflows are really just specical forms of tasks, which can be scheduled.
+Workflows and tasks are collectively referred to as targets, although workflows are really just special forms of tasks, from which runs can be started.
 You can think of the distinction between workflows and tasks a bit like the distinction between public and private functions in a module.

 Runs